myarotskaya/architecture-center/docs/data/scenarios/securing-data-solutions.md

 For many, making data accessible in the cloud, particularly when transitioning from working exclusively in on-premises data stores, can cause some concern around increased accessibility to that data and new ways in which to secure it.

+## Challenges

+* Centralizing the monitoring and analysis of security events stored in numerous logs.
+* Implementing encryption and authorization management across your applications and services.
+* Ensuring that centralized identity management works across all of your solution components, whether on-premises or in the cloud.

 ## Data Protection

 The first step to protecting information is identifying what to protect.
 Develop clear, simple, and well-communicated guidelines to identify, protect, and monitor the most important data assets anywhere they reside.
 Establish the strongest protection for assets that have a disproportionate impact on the organization's mission or profitability.
 These are known as high value assets, or HVAs.
 Perform stringent analysis of HVA lifecycle and security dependencies, and establish appropriate security controls and conditions.
 Similarly, identify and classify sensitive assets, and define the technologies and processes to automatically apply security controls.